 You may be an experienced consumer of eyewear for years.
 But there are many fundamentals about the eyewear business which you would need to get familiarized with first.
 They span from the product design, market import restriction, to the logistics support in delivering the finished products to your point of sales or directly to your consumers.
 It is definitely worth researching more in the global eyewear exhibitions such as MIDO at Milan, SILMO at Paris as well as Hong Kong Optical Fair at Hong Kong.
 You will be surprised to see products that the common Opticians do not stock, plus the market insights that you would not be able to just google.

 Assuming you are not an eyewear manufacturer, you would need to coordinate (a lot) among the different partners such as suppliers, logistics services providers, IT vendors involved and come up with a business model that helps you provide the goods and services to your target segments.
-In the Warby Parker example, the industry disrupting idea originated from the wonder why the major eyewear companies were able to sell the similar products in a much higher price, so do spend some time researching about your (future) competitors.
+In the Warby Parker example, the industry-disrupting idea originated from the wonder why the major eyewear companies could sell similar products at a much higher price, so do spend some time researching your (future) competitors.